Quick Facts About Blepharoplasty Procedures

 Is eyelid surgery painful?

-As upper and lower blepharoplasty are performed with general anesthesia, the procedure itself should be virtually pain-free.
-During your recovery, you may experience mild soreness; however, this can typically be mitigated with over-the-counter-medication.
+As blepharoplasty is performed with general anesthesia, the procedure itself should be virtually pain-free.
+During your recovery, you may experience mild soreness; however, this can typically be mitigated with over-the-counter medication.

 If you are interested in learning more about eyelid lift surgery or scheduling a consultation with Dr. Miller, please contact our office today!